firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 It wasn’t Mhairi at all beside me but a slim nurse with cool hands, taking my pulse, watching the little watch pinned to her breast.
 “You’ve had a time of it, but you’ll be fine,” she lied, smiling.

 A policeman watched through the big glass window, and my heart sank.
 He came in, hopping a little and rocking back and forth as he repeated lines he’d rehearsed in advance.
-I recognised him as the same policeman, pale, ginger and fidgety, who talked to us about drugs in high school.
+I recognised him as the same policeman, pale, ginger, and fidgety, who talked to us about drugs in high school.

 I fiddled with the plastic hospital tag on my wrist and didn’t look at him.